GrACE: Generation using Associated Code Edits

-The temporal edit prediction problem is an application that is well-suited for using the techniques developed in this paper.
+The temporal edit prediction problem is an application that is well-suited for using \grace.
 The state of the art in this application domain is \overwatch~\cite{overwatch}.
-Fundamentally, \overwatch is solving a different problem from the prediction from associated edits problem: the input to \overwatch are \emph{fine-grained IDE version histories} of the form $v_0, \ldots, v_n$ where each $v_i$ is a version of the source code file.
+Fundamentally, \overwatch is solving a different problem from the associated edits prediction problem: the input to \overwatch are \emph{fine-grained IDE version histories} of the form $v_0, \ldots, v_n$ where each $v_i$ is a version of the source code file.
 The edit histories are extremely fine-grained, at the keystroke unlike source control histories.
-For example, if a developer types a new variable name \texttt{predicate}, each intermediate file version containing the prefixes \texttt{p}, \texttt{pr}, \ldots is present in the edit history.
+For example, if a developer types a variable name \texttt{predicate}, each intermediate file version containing the prefixes \texttt{p}, \texttt{pr}, \ldots is present in the edit history.